kylc/optik/README.md

 cmake --build .
 ```

-## Usage Notes
+## Application Notes

 - For workloads in which the distance between the solution and the seed are not important, you can use a high degree of parallelism (OptIK defaults to the number of CPU cores) to more quickly converge on a solution via parallel random restarting.

 - For workloads such as Cartesian interpolation, it is important to find the solution closest to the seed to avoid joint-space discontinuities.
 While OptIK does not explicitly try to minimize this distance, the optimizer does generally converge to the nearest solution (subject to joint limits).
-Make sure to disable parallel random restarting (via `optik.set_parallelism(1)` or setting the environmental variable `RAYON_NUM_THREADS=1`) to ensure random seeds aren't used.
+Prefer using `SolutionMode::Quality` with parallelism to sample many solutions and choose the one nearest the seed.

+- For workloads in which determinism is important, consider using `SolutionMode::Quality`, settings a `max_restarts` value, and disabling the `max_time`.
+This ensures that the solution is not dependent on CPU processing speed.
+Due to careful seeding of RNGs inside the solver, solutions should be fully deterministic.
+Alternatively, use `SolutionMode::Speed` and set the parallel threads to `1`.

 ## References